 For a strong, successful transition, you’ll need to identify what is currently making you unhappy, and what will make you happy in the future.
+Take a look at these tips for evaluating whether your career needs a makeover.
 Speak with co-workers and friend, and get their take.
 These conversations may help clarify how big a move you should make.

 If you’re struggling to figure out what you want or are overwhelmed with the possibilities, take a look at some of these free career quizzes, aptitude tests, and self-assessment tools.